Alexander Zverev – ATP #3 – Player Profile, Match Statistics & Bio

 How many aces does Alexander Zverev serve per match?

-Alexander Zverev is currently serving 7.4 aces per match in the last 52 weeks (80 matches), down from a career average of 8.1.
+Alexander Zverev is currently serving 8.8 aces per match in the last 52 weeks (82 matches), up from a career average of 8.2.

 How does Alexander Zverev perform against top-ranked opponents?